Mitigating Over-Refusal in Aligned Large Language Models via Inference-Time Activation Energy: Experiment

 To assess the robustness of our method in more realistic conversational settings, we evaluate its performance against multi-turn jailbreak attacks.
 These attacks are more challenging as they attempt to bypass safety filters over several conversational turns.
 The results are presented in Figure \ref{fig:two_images}.

-On the X-Teaming benchmark (Figure \ref{fig:two_images} (left)), which measures ASR for multi-turn attacks, our EBM steering method achieves a significantly lower success rate for the attacker compared to all other baseline methods.
+On the X-Teaming benchmark (Figure \ref{fig:two_images} (left)), which measures ASR for multi-turn attacks, our ELS method achieves a significantly lower success rate for the attacker compared to all other baseline methods.
 This indicates a stronger resilience in dynamic, conversational contexts.
 Furthermore, on the SafeDialBench benchmark (Figure \ref{fig:two_images} (right)), we evaluate the model's ability to identify unsafe content within multi-turn dialogues, and evaluated the responses based using GPT-4o-mini.
-We attribute this enhanced resilience to EDS's dynamic steering mechanism, which evaluates the generative trajectory at each step.
+We attribute this enhanced resilience to ELS's dynamic steering mechanism, which evaluates the generative trajectory at each step.
 This state-aware approach is fundamentally more resistant to contextual attacks designed to bypass static or coarse-grained safety filters over the course of a conversation.

-\subsection{EFFICIENCY ANALYSIS}
+\subsection{Efficiency Analysis}

 A critical consideration for any inference-time method is its impact on computational overhead.
-We measure the average inference latency and memory usage of our EBM steering method compared to other fine-tuning free baselines.
-All experiments were run on a system with four A6000 GPUs, each with 48GB of VRAM, where the vLLM GPU utilization was capped at 80\%.
+We measure the average inference latency and memory usage of our ELS method compared to other fine-tuning free baselines.
+All experiments were run on a system with four A6000 GPUs, where the vLLM GPU utilization was capped at 80\%.
 As shown in Table \ref{tab:efficency}, our approach is highly efficient.
-For the Llama-3.1-8B-IT model, EBM steering increases the average inference time only marginally, from 821s (1.60s/prompt) to 847s (1.65s/prompt) over 512 prompts.
-This overhead is substantially lower than that of other methods such as Surgical Vector (910s, 1.78s/prompt) and AlphaSteer (927s, 1.81s/prompt).
+For the Llama-3.1-8B-IT model, ELS increases the average inference time only marginally, from 821s (1.60s/prompt) to 847s (1.65s/prompt) over 512 prompts.
+This overhead is substantially lower than that of other methods such as Surgical (910s, 1.78s/prompt) and AlphaSteer (927s, 1.81s/prompt).
 Moreover, the peak memory usage remains unchanged.
 These results demonstrate that our method achieves strong behavioral control with negligible impact on efficiency, making it a practical choice for real-world deployment.